go-gorm/gorm/README.md

 Yet Another ORM library for Go, aims for developer friendly

 ## TODO
-* Perimary key
-* Save and fill the record
 * Update
 * Delete
 * Complex where query (= / > / < / <> / in)